IsadadJhn/Brain_Tumor_Classifier/README.md

 ## Brain Tumor Classification
 This project is classified brain condition.
-There is 4 categories, pituitari,miningonimia, tumor, and normal brain.
+There is 4 categories, glioma, meningioma, no tumor, and pituitary.

 ---
 ## Deskripsi Project